 Occasional difficulty swallowing, such as when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
-But persistent dysphagia can be a serious medical condition requiring treatment.
+But ongoing dysphagia can be a serious medical condition that needs treatment.

-Dysphagia can occur at any age, but it's more common in older adults.
+Dysphagia can happen at any age, but it's more common in older adults.
 The causes of swallowing problems vary, and treatment depends on the cause.

-- A sensation of food getting stuck in the throat or chest or behind the breastbone (sternum)
+- Feeling as if food is stuck in the throat or chest or behind the breastbone.

 When to see a doctor

-See your health care provider if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting accompanies your dysphagia.
+See a healthcare professional if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting happens with your dysphagia.

-If an obstruction interferes with breathing, call for emergency help immediately.
+If a blockage makes it hard to breathe, call for emergency help immediately.
 If you're unable to swallow because you feel that food is stuck in your throat or chest, go to the nearest emergency department.

 Swallowing is complex, involving many muscles and nerves.
-Any condition that weakens or damages the muscles and nerves used for swallowing or leads to a narrowing of the back of the throat or esophagus can cause dysphagia.
+Any condition that weakens or damages these muscles and nerves or causes narrowing of the back of the throat or esophagus can cause dysphagia.

 Dysphagia generally falls into one of the following categories.

-Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of your throat or in your chest after you've started to swallow.
-Some of the causes of esophageal dysphagia include:
+Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of the throat or in the chest after swallowing begins.
+Some causes of esophageal dysphagia include:

-- Diffuse spasm.
+- Esophageal spasm.
 This condition causes high-pressure, poorly coordinated contractions of the esophagus, usually after swallowing.
-Diffuse spasm affects the involuntary muscles in the walls of the lower esophagus.
+Esophageal spasm affects the involuntary muscles in the walls of the lower esophagus.

 - Esophageal tumors.
-Difficulty swallowing tends to get progressively worse when esophageal tumors are present due to narrowing of the esophagus.
+Difficulty swallowing tends to get progressively worse when esophageal tumors are present.
+Growing tumors steadily narrow the esophagus.

 - Esophageal ring.
-A thin area of narrowing in the lower esophagus can cause difficulty swallowing solid foods off and on.
+A thin area of narrowing in the lower esophagus can occasionally cause difficulty swallowing solid foods.

 - GERD.
-Damage to esophageal tissues from stomach acid backing up into the esophagus can lead to spasm or scarring and narrowing of the lower esophagus.
+Stomach acid backing up into the esophagus can damage esophageal tissues.
+This can lead to spasm or scarring and narrowing of the lower esophagus.

 - Scleroderma.
-Development of scar-like tissue, causing stiffening and hardening of tissues, can weaken the lower esophageal sphincter.
+Scleroderma causes the development of scar-like tissue, resulting in stiffening and hardening of tissues.
+This can weaken the lower esophageal sphincter.
 As a result, acid backs up into the esophagus and causes frequent heartburn.

 - Radiation therapy.
 This cancer treatment can lead to inflammation and scarring of the esophagus.

-Certain conditions can weaken the throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
-You might choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
+Certain conditions can weaken the throat muscles, making it difficult to move food from the mouth into the throat and esophagus during swallowing.
+A person might choke, gag or cough when trying to swallow, or have the sensation of food or fluids going down the windpipe, called the trachea, or up the nose.
 This can lead to pneumonia.